Village altitude 120 m

 In the area of the village, the remains of cyclopean defense walls were found as well as many other relics of antiquity, which show that the area was inhabited since ancient times.

-Two settlements belong to Mitilinii village, Kamara settlement at north-east, 4 Km south-west from the village with 5 inhabitants, and “Moni Agias Triados” 4,5 Km south-east from village, with 31 inhabitants,top
+Two settlements belong to Mitilinii village, Kamara settlement 4 Km north-east from the village with 5 inhabitants, and “Moni Agias Triados” 4,5 Km south-east from village, with 31 inhabitants,top